hzeller/rpi-rgb-led-matrix/README.md

 The Adafruit HAT uses this library but a modified pinout to support other features on the HAT.
 So they forked this library and modified the pinout there.
-However, that fork is _ancient_, so I strongly suggest to use this original library instead - which in the meantime also has a way to switch to their pinout.
+However, that fork is _ancient_, so I strongly suggest to use this original library instead.
+You can choose the Adafruit pinout with a command line flag.

-In this library here, you can choose the Adafruit HAT pinout by editing `lib/Makefile` and change `HARDWARE_DESC?=regular` to `HARDWARE_DESC=adafruit-hat`.
+Just pass the option `--led-gpio-mapping=adafruit-hat`.

-Alternatively, you can prefix the compilation call with this variable like so:
+If you want to have this the default whenever you start (or if you are using the Python library that does not support to set this at runtime yet), add the following setting in front of your compilation:
 ```
 HARDWARE_DESC=adafruit-hat make
 ```
-Then re-compile and a display connected to the HAT should work.
+(alternatively, you can modify the `lib/Makefile` and change it there directly) Then re-compile and the new flag default is now `adafruit-hat`, so no need to set it on the command line.

 ### Improving flicker